-Before configuring the IRIS HIPPI software, you need to decide whether or not you want the driver to include support for the IP network stack.
+Before configuring the IRIS HIPPI software, decide whether or not you want the IRIS HIPPI driver to include support for the IP network stacks.
 The configuration steps are slightly different depending on this decision.
+Then, follow the appropriate set of instructions: "IRIS HIPPI Without IP Support" or "IRIS HIPPI With IP Support."